brewston/Homeaassistant-voiceintents/README.md

 All the other files need to be copied to :- /config/custom_sentences/en - if you are using english as your HA language.
 Adjust to a diffent lang code if you are not (I've not tested this, sorry)

+# custom wakewords

+By following https://www.home-assistant.io/voice_control/create_wake_word/ guide I created edna.tflite which allows you to wake HA voice assistant with that name

 Setting Timers